-Some are floating, located on barges, riverboats or off-shore vessels.
+Some are floating, located on barges, riverboats, or off-shore vessels.
 These must also comply with the regulations of the US Coast Guard and building methods of a shipyard.
-(Ref: HPAC August 1997 p.
-45-53).
+[Ref: HPAC August 1997 p.
+45-53]

 Energy Use Information

 During peak occupancy hours, casinos can have a high latent load.
-Controlling tobacco smoke is the most difficult problem, as smoking is often allowed, and this requires good filtering and odor control with large amounts of fresh air for ventilation.
+Controlling tobacco smoke is the most difficult problem, as smoking is often allowed, and this requires good filtering and odor control, with large amounts of fresh air for ventilation.

-Usually part of a larger facility, the casino areas typically use a multiplicity of air-handling units served from a central chilled/hot water plant to serve the wide HVAC load variations.
+Usually part of a larger facility, the casino areas typically use a multiplicity of air-handling units served from a central chilled/hot water plant in order to serve the wide HVAC load variations.
 All-air systems with multiple speed fans and/or VAV systems are commonly used, with provision for operating with 100% outdoor air.

 The smaller gaming areas may have infrequent high peak loads.
-They are typically handled with individual air-handlers, roof-top units or from a VAV system.
+They are typically handled with individual air-handlers, roof-top units, or from a VAV system.

 Central plant designs may also incorporate heat recovery, thermal storage, and other energy conservation opportunities such as variable speed drive on water pumping, and temperature reset on chilled and hot water distribution circuits.
-These complexes are also excellent opportunities for a central control system for fire, smoke and security, maintenance control and operations, and energy management.
+These complexes are also excellent opportunities for a central control system for fire, smoke, security, maintenance control and operations, and energy management.

 Most of the lighting in a casino is supplied by the games themselves.
 The use of bright flashing lights and mirrored walls can provide all the light necessary.
-Where additional light is needed for black jack, poker, and other gaming, incandescent lighting will usually be the light of choice.
+Where additional light is needed for blackjack, poker, and other gaming, incandescent lighting will usually be the light of choice.
 However, fluorescent lighting should be used whenever it is acceptable to the owner.